-Roxies is a street name for Roxicodone, a brand-name prescription painkiller.
-While this drug has legitimate medical uses, it is also an opioid.
-It has significant potential for misuse and opioid use disorder (OUD).
+Roxies is a street name for Roxicodone, the brand name for oxycodone—an opioid painkiller.
+While this drug has legitimate medical uses, it is also an opioid and has significant potential for misuse, dependence, and opioid use disorder (OUD).

 What Are Roxies Used For?